vinstic-myshell/myshell-doc-en/roadmap.md

 <summary>Prompt-assisted Writing</summary>

-Lowering the user-defined prompt threshold, will be launched in June, after the launch, users can create bots with rich personality traits through simple identity definition
+Reducing the threshold for user-defined prompts, it will be launched in June, and after the launch, users can create bots with rich personality traits through simple identity definition

 </details>